 After you find out you’re pregnant, it’s time to take stock of your present lifestyle and remedy any situations and habits that might pose a threat to your pregnancy.
-Worry not, we’re here to help and give you a handful of health tips on pregnancy!
+Worry not, we’re here to help and give you a handful of health pregnancy tips to keep you stress free.

 What to eat during pregnancy?
 This is one of the most important aspects of your routine that needs to change if you aren’t particular about what you eat, already.
 Once you’re pregnant, you need to focus on eating a wholesome, healthy diet to ensure your baby’s health.
 This means avoiding junk food, sugar and bad fats as much as you can.
 Make sure your diet is rich in colourful fruits and vegetables, whole grains, calcium-rich foods, and foods low in saturated fat.